 Captain Pieter Lenie and the R/V Hero would cross paths more than once this summer with Jacques Cousteau and his converted WWII (and built in Seattle from Oregon pine) Royal Navy minesweeper/research vessel Calypso...interestingly both vessels had wooden hulls.
 Perhaps the strangest encounter occurred at Port Foster, that unique natural harbor encircled by Deception Island, in the 1972-73 season.
-The Hero deployed a glaciological party on Deception Island on 16 December before continuing on to Palmer Station...while Cousteau was doing filming at Deception for his television show The Undersea World of Jacques Cousteau (Wikipedia entry).
-The Deception Island visit was documented in the first of four episodes, South to Fire and Ice (video link below).Video from this visit would also appear in his later film Voyage to the Edge of the World (Wikipedia article).
+The Hero deployed a glaciological party on Deception Island on 16 December before continuing on to Palmer Station...while Cousteau was doing filming at Deception for his television show The Undersea World of Jacques Cousteau.
+The Deception Island visit was documented in what eventually became Episode 25, South to Fire and Ice (Wikipedia entry listing all episodes).Video from this visit (see video link below) would also appear in his later film Voyage to the Edge of the World (Wikipedia article).

-A tragic event occurred on 29 December 1972--it was depicted in one of the television shows...Calypso's helicopter landed badly on a slope, and because of its angle to the ground, a tail rotor blade struck Calypso's first mate (and paleontologist) Michel Laval.
-The injured man was brought aboard ship and Cousteau summoned Lenie over to look at him and determine his injuries.
+A tragic event occurred on 29 December 1972--it was depicted in one of the television shows but not in any of the current video...Calypso's helicopter landed badly on a slope, and because of its angle to the ground, a tail rotor blade struck Calypso's 31-year-old first mate and paleontologist Michel Laval, who had lost his footing and fallen.
+The injured man was brought aboard the Calypso, and Cousteau summoned Lenie over to look at him and determine his injuries.
 "Injured?"
 Lenie famously remarked after a brief examination, "Hell, this man is dead!"
 Which he was.
 Further documentation...this brief clipping from the 30 December 1972 Long Beach Independent Press Telegram.

-Credits...the amazing information here was shared by Gary Bennett; the original source was Hero crewman John Lohr, who was not there at the time but did hear the story.
+Credits...the amazing information here was shared by Gary Bennett; the original source was Hero crewman John Lohr, who was not there at the time but did hear and relate the story.
 That photo of Calypso in Port Foster is a clip from the video mentioned above.